SQream/sqream_docs/reference/sql/sql_statements/access_control_commands/describe_roles.rst

 DESCRIBE ROLES
 **************

 You may use the ``DESCRIBE ROLES`` command to list all roles defined in your system.
-Since SQream roles refer to both users and their assigned privileges, you will receive a list of users along with the associated name, privileges, login, and a password if it exists.
+Since BLUE roles refer to both users and their assigned privileges, you will receive a list of users along with the associated name, privileges, login, and password if exists.

 .. note::